AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 Before detailing the different models for representing the evolution of the different elements of air transport, historical data used are briefly discussed.
 Various air traffic data used are derived from
 <a href="https://www.icao.int/annual-report-2019/Pages/the-world-of-air-transport-in-2019-statistical-results.aspx" target="_blank">International Civil Aviation Organization (ICAO)</a>,
-such as annual passenger numbers, RPK, RTK (Revenue Ton Kilometer), ASK (Available Seat Kilometer) or aircraft load factor.
+such as annual passenger numbers, RPK, RTK (Revenue Tonne Kilometer), ASK (Available Seat Kilometer) or aircraft load factor.
 Then, the historical evolution of the term $\frac{E}{RPK}$ is obtained using the previous traffic data and data on world kerosene consumption by the aviation sector, extracted and adapted from
 <a href="https://www.iea.org/sankey/#?c=World&s=Final%20consumption" target="_blank">International Energy Agency (IEA)</a>.